sebinseban/km44besd06/README.md

         Print all odd elements.
         Add 5 to each element and print 6 – 105 numbers.

 2. Declare an array of size 10.
 Enter 10 elements and save them in the array.
 Print the array.
-Find out the biggest and smallest numbers and their indexes and print.
+Find out the biggest and smallest numbers and their indexes and print it.

 3. Write a program to search for a specific element given by the user, in an array and display its index.

 4. Write a program to find the sum of all elements in an integer array, and print the sum.

-5. Try experimenting with the below array syntaxes and see the results,check their sizes, try to also read values for elements and print them:
+5. Try experimenting with the below array syntaxes and see the results.

+Check their sizes, try to also read values for elements and print them:

 `int arr[5] = {};`